 The best Quality Score tools available right now

 If you’re looking for a dedicated Quality Score tool, these are the best options you’ve got available right now.

-Your first option is completely free and you’ll find it in your Google Ads (formerly AdWords) account.
+Your first option is completely free and you’ll find it in your Google Ads (formerly Google Ads) account.
 You can check your Quality Scores for each keyword to get an overview of how relevant your ads, keywords, and landing page are to a person who sees your ad.